Soumya Ranjan Patnaik

 Soumya Ranjan Patnaik (born 18 August 1952) is an Indian politician and the founder-editor of the Odia daily Sambad.
 He is also a feature film producer as well as a successful business personality.
 He was elected to 11th Lok Sabha from Bhubaneswar (Lok Sabha constituency) on Indian National Congress ticket.
 After he was expelled from Congress he floated a new political party 'Aama Odisha Party' (AOP).
 He is married to Sudatta Patnaik, daughter of Janaki Ballabh Patnaik and Jayanti Patnaik.
+He is the brother of former OPCC President and former Minister Niranjan Patnaik.

-On 6 Mar 2018 he merged Aama Odisha Party into Biju Janata Dal and the very same day he was nominated by Naveen Patnaik as a Biju Janata Dal MP of Rajya Sabha.
+On 6 March 2018 he merged Aama Odisha Party into Biju Janata Dal and the very same day he was nominated by Naveen Patnaik as a Biju Janata Dal MP of Rajya Sabha.
 Shri Soumya Ranjan Patnaik is a member of 16th Assembly of Odisha (2019–2024) elected from Khandapada assembly constituency.
+His "ଆମ ଘରର ହାଲଚାଲ" column is quite popular and appreciated.